"You are a meathead. A meathead. Dead from the neck up."Archie Bunker meets Mike Stivic, 1971

-I am the editor and the author of most of the content on this website.
-I am also the author of Meathead, The Science of Great Barbecue and Grilling, a New York Times Best Seller and named one of the 100 Best Cookbooks of All Time by Southern Living.
+I am the publisher of this site and the author of most of the content on this website.
+I am also the author of Meathead, The Science of Great Barbecue and Grilling, a New York Times Best Seller and named one of the "100 Best Cookbooks of All Time" by Southern Living.

 Why do I produce AmazingRibs.com?
 Because I am drawn to flame and I have spent enough time around it that I have become a Barbecue Whisperer, Hedonism Evangelist, and Culinary Mythbuster.
 An eater, drinker, writer, photographer, and teacher and I love cooking.
 Almost as much as eating.
 Especially outdoor cooking.
 The Greek god Bacchus is my paragon.